Andrea Maida

 Andrea Maida (born 23 March 1964 in Loreo, Rovigo Italy) is an Italian former motorcycle speedway rider, who was a member of Italy's national team.

 Career

-As a child prior to his speedway career he started practicing skating achieving several wins in provincial and regional championships.
+As a child prior to his speedway career, Maida started practicing skating achieving several wins in provincial and regional championships.
 Looking for more excitement, he devotes himself to karate gaining a brilliant third place in the Italian championship.
-The love for bikes without brakes begins back in 1973 when he was 9 years old and he has his first encounter with this particular motoring.
+The love for bikes without brakes begins back in 1973 when he was nine years old, and he has his first encounter with this particular motoring.

-He finished third in the 1994 Italian Individual Speedway Championship behind Armando Castagna before going on to become a five times champions of Italy.
+Maida finished third in the 1994 Italian Individual Speedway Championship behind Armando Castagna before going on to become a five times champions of Italy.

 Maida competed in both the World Team Cup and individual World Championship at the Continental Speedway final stage.